SyifaWahyudi/PermissionApps/README.md

 # permission_apps

-This the project using flutter for Android for testing permission apps Camera, Storage and Url
+> SDK 21 and max SDK is 33
-> SDK 21
+> for testing camera and storage permission
 ## Getting Started

 This project is a starting point for a Flutter application.